 In the becoming of consciousness, presence contains within it the apparent dualities of both mind and matter and of form and awareness.
 It is the just one sensible way of bridging the gap between those two apparent dualities and will take much conscious effort to fully understand or center in on what presence fully entails and it's depths.
 Presence, as matter, can make up the many complex forms we see all around us.
 These complex forms have an outward presence, whereas mind takes on a much more inward presence.
-The depths of each gives the world at large the things we see, know, and understand to be real and true it's status as a plenum.
+The depths of each gives the world at large it's status as a plenum and gives or allows for the things we see, know, and understand to be real and true.

 Definitions of the Conscious Qualities: